microsoft/PowerApps-TestEngine/src/docs/content/examples/coe-kit-extending-test-engine.md

 title: Extending the Test Engine to Support Testing of the CoE Starter Kit Setup and Upgrade Wizard
 ---

 In this article, we will discuss how the CoE Starter Kit has made use of extensions to the test engine to support testing of Setup and Upgrade Wizard.
-This journey involves breaking down tests into smaller, more manageable steps, demonstrating the use of variables and collections, utilizing the Experimental namespace to overcome current limitations.
+This journey involves breaking down tests into smaller, more manageable steps, demonstrating the use of variables and collections, utilizing the Preview namespace to overcome current limitations.

 By following these guidelines and examples, you can effectively make use of the test engine to learn how to to apply similar approaches.
 This ensures thorough and reliable testing, ultimately leading to a more robust and user-friendly application.